deepseek-ai/DeepSeek-V3/README_WEIGHTS.md

 ### 2. Multi-Token Prediction (MTP) Modules

 - **Composition**:
   - Additional MTP Modules defined by the `num_nextn_predict_layers` field.
-In this model, the value is set to 1.
+For this model, it is set to 1.
 - **Parameter Count**:
   - Parameters: **11.5B unique parameters**, excluding the shared 0.9B Embedding and 0.9B output Head).
   - Activation parameters: **2.4B** (including the shared 0.9B Embedding and 0.9B output Head).